Clem-Coder/payapp/README.md

 # Pay My Buddy

-An Application Programing Interface, designed for rescue services.
-The application return datas in Json from URLs
-This app uses Java to run and stores the data in H2 database.

 This application is designed to help people to transfer money to their friends, and to their bank accounts

 ## Getting Started